nagasella/ecsa/README.md

     // update logic for each frame
     void update() override
     {
-        // loop on all entities subscribed to this system for (ecsa::Entity e : this->subscribed())
+        // loop on all entities subscribed to this system and update their components for (ecsa::Entity e : this->subscribed())
         {
             Vector2 & p = table.get<Vector2, POSITION>(e);